Yuchen971/yuchen.one/pages/Relational Database Programming (SQL).md

 		- Sequence of columns is insignificant
 		- Sequence of rows is insignificant
 		- Each column has a unique name
-	- **SQL Constraints**
-	  collapsed:: true
-		- NOT NULL: Cannot store a null value in a column
-		- UNIQUE: All values in the column must be unique
-		- PRIMARY KEY: A primary key is a field which can uniquely identify each row in a table.
-And this constraint is used to specify a field in a table as primary key
-		- FOREIGN KEY: A field which can uniquely identify each row in another table.
-		- CHECK: Validates that the values of a column meet a specific condition
-		- DEFAULT: Specifies a default value for a column when no value is specified by the user
 	- **Data integrity of RDBMS system** id:: 61fb80c7-af53-46b4-886c-c534e69cac72 collapsed:: true